 It offers an intuitive visual translation interface that lets you translate all your content directly from the front-end, using an interface that looks a lot like the WordPress Customizer.
 Plus, it won’t slow down your site.

-It lets you use both manual translation or automatic translation via Google Translate.
+It lets you use both manual translation and automatic translation via Google Translate or DeepL.
+Google Translate is available in the free version, while DeepL requires the premium version.

 Unlike some of the other visual translation tools that you’ll find on this list, TranslatePress is GPL-licensed and self-hosted.
 That means you’re never locked into monthly fees just to use the plugin, and all your translations stay in your own database.